cyverse-archive/NotificationAgent/README.markdown

     ]
 }
 ```

+This endpoint always succeeds as long as no unexpected errors occur.
+If a
+UUID that doesn't correspond to an actual notification is sent to this
+endpoint then a warning message is written to the notification agent's log
+file, but the problem is otherwise ignored.
+If a notification that has
+already been marked as seen is specified then the notification will not be
+changed.

+Messages that have been marked as seen will no longer be returned by the
+`/unseen-messages` endpoint, but will continue to be returned by the
+`/messages` endpoint as long as they are not marked as deleted.

+Notifications that the user no longer wishes to see may be marked as deleted
+so no message query will ever return the message again.
+Messages are deleted
+using the `/delete` endpoint.
+The `/delete` endpoint takes a JSON request
+body in the same format as the `/seen` endpoint.

 This service will delete the messages corresponding to all of the identifiers
 that are included in the request body.
 An attempt to delete a message that